gkossakowski/kentuckymule/notes.md

 illegal cycle.
 The result of running the queue should be an error message about the detected cycle.

-The new design of the queue keep tracks of pending jobs off the main queue.
+The new design of the queue keeps track of pending jobs off the main queue.
-A job named `A` is marked as pending when it returns signaling to be blocked on another job `B`. `A` is also taken off the main queue.
+A job named `A` is marked as pending when it returns a result that says `A` is blocked on another job `B`. `A` is taken off the main queue.
 Only once `B` is completed, the `A` job is added back to the main queue.
-This scheme has the property that if jobs are in a cycle, they will all be marked as pending and taken away from the main queue.
+This scheme has the property that if jobs are in a cycle, they will all be marked as pending and taken off from the main queue.
 The cycle detection becomes trivial.
-When the main job queue queue becomes empty, it either:
+When the main job queue becomes empty, it either:

-  * finished executing all jobs (all completers are done) when there're no jobs marked as pending
+  * finished executing all jobs (all completers are done) in case there're no jobs marked as pending
-  * it found a cycle when there're jobs marked as pending
+  * it found a cycle in case there're jobs marked as pending

 In the example above with the `A`, `B`, `C` classes we would have: